svicario/phyloH/README.md

 With Complements to: [ETE2 python library](http://pythonhosted.org/ete2/),[iTOL (Interactive Tree of Life)](http://itol.embl.de/), [Python API for the Interactive Tree of Life ](https://github.com/albertyw/itol-api), [numpy](http://www.numpy.org/),[scipy](http://www.scipy.org/), [Biopython](http://biopython.org/wiki/Main_Page)
 ###RUNNING FROM COMMAND LINE
-python esecutorePhyloH5.py [-option] [value] option -f  -s, -g, -r are mandatory to obtain the help call python esecutorePhyloH5.py
+python esecutorePhyloH5.py [-option] [value]

+option -f  -s, -g, -r are mandatory

+to obtain the help call
+"python esecutorePhyloH9.py"

      -f filename       Use this file as the phylogeny file [phylo].

- -o filename       Use this file to record output

- -s filename       Use this file as the sample file [sample].
+     -o filename       Use this file to record output -t filename       Use this file to get taxonomic information on some tips and map them in internal node -s filename       Use this file as the sample file [sample].

- -g filename       Use this file as the group file [group]

- -r INT		   Number of randomizations to use [999]

- -q float          q parameter in the hill series (q=1 index is beta is Chao phylogenetic entropy, q=2 Rao phylogenetic diversity,q  zero is faith phylogenetic diversity)
+     -g filename       Use this file as the group file [group] -r INT            Number of randomizations to use [999] -q float          q parameter in the hill series (q=1 index is beta is Chao phylogenetic entropy, q=2 Rao phylogenetic diversity,q  zero is faith phylogenetic diversity)

- -x string         two possible strings :"nexml" or "phyloxml" to select the xml output of the results

- -h 0 or 1         boolean to check if you want html output
+     -x string         two possible strings :"nexml" or "phyloxml" to select the xml output of the results -h 0 or 1         boolean to check if you want html output --QR              identify linneage present in the Query but not in the Reference (Need found observation to be tagged with "Query" prefix)
+     --QRC             collapse branch with only query before analysis

  The script is exposed behind a webservice.
 For details visit https://www.biodiversitycatalogue.org/rest_methods/143